 We usually get the requirement to develop a lightning page for creating records in the Salesforce object.
-We have to create different components for creating a different kind of objects record.
+We have to create different components for creating different kinds of object records.
 Instead of creating multiple components, we can utilize FieldSet to create dynamic pages.
-This post will explain dynamic record page creation using fieldset.
+This post will explain dynamic record page creation using a fieldset.

 Fieldset is group of fields and used to add, remove and reorder fields.
 FieldSets are used to style forms and display those logical associations between fields.
 FieldSets are used to display fields.

-Let us see how we can create the dynamic page using fieldset.
-Below steps are required to create a dynamic page
+Let us see how we can create the dynamic page using Fieldset.
+The below steps are required to create a dynamic page

 - Create an apex class to get fields from the fieldset